sharmavaruns/PCfun/README.md

 ### This should cause graphviz to be downloaded to "/usr/lib/graphviz/" by default
 ### If you have independently installed graphviz, please direct the install command for pygraphviz accordingly

+### NOTE: In case you are having trouble installing graphviz with the above commands you might need to install graphviz via brew:
+brew install graphviz

 ### Now install PCfun and the rest of its dependencies with the following
 ### Note: ensure that you're current directory is in the "PCfun" directory that you've cloned
 pip install .